 Airline Contrail Index

-The first step to solving any problem is to acknowledge it exists.
-With the Airline Contrail Index, we track public contrail announcements to highlight airlines that set contrail reduction targets, participate in trials, help advance the science, or simply acknowledge the existence of contrail warming impact.
-We do this to provide visibility of airline contrail climate action, to raise awareness around the issue, and to inspire more airlines to address their non-CO2 effects.
+The first step to solving any problem is to acknowledge that it exists.
+With the Airline Contrail Index, we track public contrail announcements to highlight airlines that have participated in trials, helped advance the science, or simply acknowledged the impact of contrail warming.
+We do this to provide visibility into airline contrail climate action, raise awareness around the issue, and inspire more airlines to address their non-CO2 effects.

-December 2024: Of the thousands of airlines worldwide, THIRTYFIVE airlines have made it into the index.
+October 2025: Of the thousands of airlines worldwide, THIRTY-NINE airlines have made it into the index.

 AIR CANADA is involved in contrail science by participating in the In-service Aircraft for a Global Observing System (IAGOS) and committed to Airlines for America’s acknowledgment of the need to address contrail warming.